 Skimming and scanning are two of the most misunderstood and misused skills in the whole IELTS test.
-Most students think they know what they are and when to use them, but many use them incorrectly or innapropriately.
+Most students think they know what they are and when to use them, but many use them incorrectly or inappropriately.

 In my Facebook group, lots of students ask how to improve their reading score and most of the time, other students simply state ‘Skimming and Scanning’.
 They are important, but this simplistic approach will not really help you.

 This is not the student’s fault; it is mostly down to poor advice from teachers and books.
-Many teachers tell students that skimming and scanning are the key to success in the reading test without really explaining what they are and most importantly, when you should use them.
+Many teachers tell students that skimming and scanning are the keys to success in the reading test without really explaining what they are and most importantly, when you should use them.

 Key IELTS Reading Skills